-And how does God cause the elect to exercise faith?
-The answer is: In regeneration the Holy Spirit subdues man's heart to Himself, and imparts to man a new nature which loves righteousness and hates sin.
-He does not force man against his will, but makes him lovingly and spontaneously obedient to His will.
-When the Lord Jesus appeared to the hardened persecutor Saul as he was on the way to Damascus, he immediately became obedient to the Lord's will.
-"Thy people offer themselves willingly in the day of thy power," said the Psalmist (110:3).
-Thus God gives His people the will to come.
-That act on God's part, in the sub-conscious nature of the person, is known as regeneration, or as a new birth, or being born again.
-When a man is thus given a new nature, he reacts according to that nature, as do all of God's creatures.
-He then exercises faith and does good works characteristic of repentance as naturally as the grape vine produces grapes.
-Whereas sin was his natural element, now holiness becomes his natural element - not all at once, for he still has remnants of the old nature clinging to him, and as long as he remains in this world he still is in a sinful environment.
-But as his new nature is free to express itself he grows in righteousness; he enjoys reading God's Word, praying, and having fellowship with other Christians.
+How does God cause the elect to exercise faith?
+The answer is that in regeneration the Holy Spirit subdues man's heart to Himself and imparts a new nature which loves righteousness and hates sin.
+He does not force man against his will but makes him lovingly and spontaneously obedient to God's will.
+When the Lord appeared to the hardened persecutor Saul as he was on the way to Damascus, he immediately became obedient to God's will.
+"Thy people shall be willing in the day of thy power" (Ps.
+110:3).
+God gives His people the will to come!
+That act on God's part, in the subconscious nature of the person, is known as regeneration, the new birth, or being born again.
+When a man is given a new nature, he reacts according to that nature.
+He exercises faith and does good works characteristic of repentance as naturally as the grape vine produces grapes.
+Whereas sin was previously his natural element, now holiness becomes his natural element (though not all at once, for he still has remnants of the old nature clinging to him; and as long as he remains in this world he still is in a sinful environment).
+But as his new nature is free to express itself, he grows in righteousness; he enjoys reading God's Word, praying and having fellowship with other Christians.

-We therefore have to choose between an atonement of high efficiency which is perfectly accomplished, and an atonement of wide extension which is imperfectly accomplished.
-We cannot have both.
-If we had both we would have universal salvation.
-But the Arminian extends the atonement so widely that so far as its actual effect is concerned, it has practically no value other than as an example of unselfish service.
+One must choose between an atonement of high efficiency which is perfectly accomplished, and an atonement of wide extension which is imperfectly accomplished; one cannot have both.
+If one had both one would have universal salvation.
+The Arminian extends the atonement so widely that, so far as its actual effect is concerned, it has practically no value other than as an example of unselfish service.
 Dr. B. B. Warfield used a very simple illustration to present this truth.
-He said that the atonement is like pie dough - the wider you roll it the thinner it becomes.
-And the Arminian, in making it apply to all men, reduces its effectiveness to such an extent that it becomes practically no atonement at all.
+He said that the atonement is like pie dough: the wider you roll it, the thinner it becomes.
+The Arminian, in making it apply to all men, reduces its effectiveness to such an extent that it becomes practically no atonement at all.

-Furthermore, for God to have laid the sins of all men on Christ would mean that as regards the lost He would be punishing their sins twice, once in Christ, and then again in them.
-Certainly that would be unjust.
-If Christ paid their debt, they are free, and the Holy Spirit would invariably bring them to faith and repentance.
-If the atonement was truly unlimited, it would mean that Christ died for multitudes whose fate already had been determined, who already were in hell at the time He suffered.
-If the atonement merely nullified the sentence that was against man so as to give him a new chance if he would exercise faith and obedience, it would mean that God was placing him on test again as was his ancestor Adam.
-But that kind of a test was tried and had its outcome long ago, even in a far more favorable environment.
+Furthermore, for God to have laid the sins of all men on Christ would mean that, as regards the lost, He would be punishing their sins twice: once in Christ, and then again in themselves.
+Certainly that would be unjust!
+If Christ paid their debt, they are free, and the Holy Spirit will invariably bring them to faith and repentance.
+If the atonement were truly unlimited, it would mean that Christ died for multitudes whose fate had already been determined, who were already in hell at the time Christ suffered.
+If the atonement merely nullified the sentence that was against man (so as to give him a new chance if he would exercise faith and obedience), it would mean that God was placing him on test again, as his ancestor Adam.
+But that kind of test was tried and had its outcome long ago, even in a far more favorable environment.
 Carried to its logical conclusion, the theory of unlimited atonement leads to absurdity.